History of the Institution

 Any Image

-Partition of India brought changes in the Audit department and after independence about 30 officers of the Indian Audit and Accounts Service out of a total strength of 140 opted for Pakistan.
+Following the partition of India, significant changes occurred in the Audit department.
+Approximately 30 officers from the Indian Audit and Accounts Service opted to join Pakistan out of a total strength of 140.

-There were 11 Civil Audit Offices in 1947; i.e., nine offices of AG and two controllers.
-CAG became the Accounting and Audit Authority after the Federal Financial Integration which expanded to 27 States.
-After the reorganization of states in 1956 it was reduced to 20 States including 6 Union Territories.
-Total manpower of the Department in 1948 was 15600.
-The Auditor General performed the Accounting and Audit functions of the Federal Government and Eleven Provincial Governments.
+In 1947, there were 11 Civil Audit Offices, including nine offices of the AG and two controllers.
+The CAG became the authority for accounting and audit after the Federal Financial Integration, which extended to 27 states.
+Post the reorganization of states in 1956, the number was reduced to 20 states and 6 union territories.
+The total manpower of the Department in 1948 was 15,600.
+The Auditor General oversaw the accounting and audit functions of the federal government and eleven provincial governments.

-In 1947, the Auditor General presented 28 Finance Accounts, Appropriation accounts and Audit reports thereon.
-Six Audit Reports on Government of India to the Governor General of India, which laid before the Central Legislative Assembly and 22 to the Governors of Provinces to be laid before the Provincial Legislature.
+In 1947, the Auditor General presented 28 Finance Accounts, Appropriation Accounts, and Audit Reports.
+This included six Audit Reports to the Governor General of India for presentation before the Central Legislative Assembly, and 22 reports to the Governors of Provinces for presentation before the Provincial Legislature.

 Any Image